rxt1077/it610/markup/exercises/hello-k8s.typ

 /* goals and exercise-name are used by index.typ that's why we define them and then pass them to the show rule */
 #let exercise-name = "Hello Kubernetes"
-#let goals = (
+#let outcomes = ("shell", "orchestration", "automation", "custom-deployment")
-  "Start the built-in version of Kubernetes in Docker Desktop", "Build a custom image for a web app",
-  "Create a Kubernetes Deployment",
-  "Create a Kubernetes Service",
-)

 #show: doc => exercise(
   course-name: "Systems Administration",
   exercise-name: exercise-name,
-  goals: goals,
+  outcomes: outcomes,
   doc,
 )

+== Background

+In this exercise you will have to opportunity to start the built-in version of Kubernetes in Docker Desktop, build a custom image for a web app, create a Kubernetes Deployment, and create a Kubernetes Service.

 == Kubernetes in Docker Desktop